-Some collectives have been optimized for use with clusters.
+Most collectives have been optimized for use with clusters.
 In these cases, steps are taken to reduce the number of messages using the relatively slower interconnect between hosts.

-Two of the collective operations have been optimized for use with shared memory.
+Some of the collective operations have been optimized for use with shared memory.
 The barrier operation has also been optimized to use hardware fetch operations (fetchops).
 The MPI\Alltoall routines also use special techniques to avoid message buffering when using shared memory.
-For more details, see "Avoiding Message Buffering - Single Copy Methods" on page 25.
-Table 4-2 on page 24, lists the MPI collective routines optimized in this implementation.
+For more details, see "Avoiding Message Buffering - Single Copy Methods" on page 27.